Can I email the AAT about my case?

-If you are sending us a PDF file, we prefer if it is a searchable PDF document.
+If you send us a PDF file, we prefer a searchable document.

 Do I need to send a hard copy too?

 No. You do not need to send us a hard copy of a document unless we ask you to.